azalea-rs/azalea/README.md

 Here's an incomplete list of bots built using Azalea, primarily intended as a reference in addition to the existing documentation and examples:

--   [ShayBox/ShaysBot](https://github.com/ShayBox/ShaysBot) - Pearl statis bot featuring a Discord bot, an HTTP API, and more.
+-   [ShayBox/ShaysBot](https://github.com/ShayBox/ShaysBot) - Pearl stasis bot featuring a Discord bot, an HTTP API, and more.
 -   [EnderKill98/statis-bot](https://github.com/EnderKill98/stasis-bot) - This bot can automatically detect thrown pearls and later walk there and pull them for you.
 -   [as1100k/aether](https://github.com/as1100k/aether) - Collection of Minecraft bots and plugins.
 -   [mat-1/potato-bot-2](https://github.com/mat-1/potato-bot-2) - Hardened Discord chat bridge created for the LiveOverflow SMP.